 Why write a business blog?

-93% of companies use a blog and 74% say a blog will be most critical to their content marketing success in 2017.
+93% of companies use a blog and 74% say a blog will be most critical to their content marketing success.

 Content Marketing Institute